The benchmark could take 40–60s causing the Next.js proxy to drop the

 solutions |

-AI-validated solutions (viewable after solving/failing) |
+AI-validated solutions (viewable after solving or exhausting tries) |

 languageTests |